Prabesh789/Data_Analyst_Boot_Camp/README.md

 ### Data Cleaning in MySQL

-(I have used the updated dataset from Kaggle: [Layoffs 2022](https://www.kaggle.com/datasets/swaptr/layoffs-2022), so there are a few fewer issues with cleaning data compared to what is shown in the video.)
+(I have used the updated dataset from Kaggle: [Layoffs 2022](https://www.kaggle.com/datasets/swaptr/layoffs-2022), so there are a less issues with cleaning data compared to what is shown in the video.)

 In this process, the following steps are performed: